The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 The Neuroscience Behind Perfectionism

 Perfectionism takes a significant toll on quality of life and achievement.
-According to Davidson (2022), the constant pressure to perform activates the brain’s stress response, releasing cortisol and adrenaline that lead to chronic fatigue and decreased cognitive function.
-Recent research confirms perfectionism drives burnout at work and school, marked by extreme stress and increasingly poor performance.
+The constant pressure to perform activates the brain’s stress response, releasing cortisol and adrenaline that lead to chronic fatigue and decreased cognitive function.
+Research consistently associates perfectionism with burnout at work and school, marked by extreme stress and progressively poorer performance.

 Chronic activation of the hypothalamic-pituitary-adrenal axis by perfectionist demands produces sustained cortisol elevation that progressively degrades cognitive flexibility and performance capacity.